 In Oklahoma, drivers can obtain their full drivers license at the age of 16 years and 6 months.

 Oklahoma requires you to renew your license every 4 years.
 If you are over a certain age, additional license renewal rules apply:

 The state of Oklahoma enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In Oklahoma, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Oklahoma, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Cellphones and other handheld devices are banned while driving in most states.
 In Oklahoma, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is not banned in Oklahoma.
 In Oklahoma, distracted driving is listed as a category on police crash report forms.

 Oklahoma requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Oklahoma is $20.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.